 For a remote island, Bruny has an extraordinary amount of history.
 Abel Tasman, Tobias Furneaux, James Cook, Matthew Flinders, William Bligh, and Bruni d’Entrecasteaux all have left their mark in the history of exploration of Bruny Island.

-The Bligh Museum of Pacific Exploration is a good spot to peruse some of the early maps and charts drawn by the maverik explorers as well as their diaries and manuscripts.
+The Bligh Museum of Pacific Exploration is a good spot to peruse some of the early maps and charts were drawn by the maverick explorers as well as their diaries and manuscripts.
 There are even the remnants of the tree on display to which Cook had supposedly tied up his ship during his visit to Adventure Bay in 1777.

 Bruny Island Cruises

 1005 Adventure Bay Road

 One of the most adventurous things to do on Bruny Island is the 3-hr wilderness cruise operated by Pennicott Wilderness Journeys – the same company that runs the award-winning Tasman Peninsula Cruises.
 Their Bruny Island day tour includes the cruise as well.
 And if you are visiting the island independently, your adventure will start at their office in Adventure Bay.